A Comprehensive Guide to Machine Learning

 Machine Learning algorithms can pinpoint the specific biases which can cause problems for a business.
 An example of this problem can occur when a car insurance company tries to predict which client has a high rate of getting into a car accident and tries to strip out the gender preference given that the law does not allow such discrimination.
 Even without gender as a part of the data set, the algorithm can still determine the gender through correlates and eventually use gender as a predictor form.

 With this example, we can draw out two principles.
 The first you need to impose additional constraints over an algorithm other than accuracy alone.
 Second, the smarter the algorithm becomes, the more difficulty you’ll have controlling it.

-Developers always use ML to develop predictors.
+Developers always use Machine Learning to develop predictors.
 Such predictors include improving search results and product selections and anticipating the behavior of customers.
-One reason behind inaccurate predictions may be overfitting, which occurs when the ML algorithm adapts to the noise in its data instead of uncovering the basic signal.
+One reason behind inaccurate predictions may be overfitting, which occurs when the Machine Learning algorithm adapts to the noise in its data instead of uncovering the basic signal.

 When you want to fit complex models to a small amount of data, you can always do so.
 Doing so will then allow your complex model to hit every data point, including the random fluctuations.
 Depending on the amount of data and noise, you can fit a complex model that matches these requirements.